 Investments in soil improvement (up to 2005) - partial compensation of costs incurred in soil improvement works; from 2002 provided as part the federal programme "Enhancement of Soil Fertility and Rehabilitation of Agro-landscapes as Russia's National Heritage".

-Use of labels: Production and payment limits: NO; Variable payment rates: NO; Input constraints: NO. Payments are included in the ACT.
+Production limits: NO; Variable payment rates: NO; Input constraints: NO.